cs7641-g13/cs7641-g13.github.io/index.md

 P2 - Given these statistics for players and game history, etc. predict if a game between two teams A and B this season what is the probability that team A will win.

 Datasets:

+We have chosen the following datasets for achieving the above goals.
+For grouping players into clusters based on statistics, our input dataset has featrues around 650 players participating in the NBA.
+Each player in the dataset has 26 features associated with them.
+These features include the basic information of the player like age, position on the court, etc. and much more complex features like the turnover rate, usage rate, shooting percentage, etc.

+The next problem that we are solving involves predicting which team wins in a contest.
+We have our dataset for this which involves the players in a given team, their stats, the team history, etc. Considering the plethora of data we have, we plan on accumulating features that we feel most heavily influence the outcome of a contest.

 - https://www.basketball-reference.com
 - https://www.nbastuffer.com